Belarus Visa and Passport Requirements

 All other nationals: individual visa: €60; group visa €10 per person.

 Fees are double if you choose 48-hour processing.

 Single- or double-entry short-term tourist visa: 30 days; single-, double- or multiple-entry short-term visitor visa (for visiting friends and relatives): 90 days; single-, double- or multiple-entry short-term business visa: 90 days; long-term visa: usually 90 days within a year.

 Transit visas (single-, double- or multiple-entry) allow travel through Belarus for up to two days and are valid for up to a year.

-Contact your nearest consulate (or consular section at embassy).
+Contact your nearest Belarusian consulate (or the consular section at an embassy).
 If you live in a country where there is no Belarusian embassy or consulate, you can obtain a visa at Minsk National Airport, but must submit your documentation to the Foreign Admissions Division of the Consular Directorate of the Ministry of Foreign Affairs (www.mfa.gov.by) in advance.

 Allow at least seven days for visa processing.
 There is also a 48-hour express option.

 You may be asked to provide proof of funds to cover your stay (typically around US$25 a day).